timdams/FastSolutionEvaluator/README.md

 * Search function: in project, or in all projects.
 Highlight searched keyword and scroll to code immediatelly
 * Basic duplicate-code searcher
 * SLDUpFinder integration + keep database
+* Also allow solutionless projects to be added to the list.